Our evidence-based analysis of L-Tyrosine features

 Cognitive Enhancement Under Stress

-A 2013 study investigating the effect of L-tyrosine on adults doing a progressively challenging mental task found that participants who took supplemental tyrosine did better on the more difficult levels of the task but showed little or no improvement on the easier levels.
-The researchers said the results confirm the concept that L-tyrosine selectively targets cognitive control situations, providing more resources only when more control is needed.
+L-Tyrosine appears to boost working memory as tasks become increasingly more challenging.
+A 2013 study on adults doing a progressively challenging mental task found that participants who took supplemental tyrosine did better on the task’s more difficult levels but showed little or no improvement on the easier levels.

 Increased Cognitive Flexibility